learn-co-curriculum/sorting-algorithms-introduction/README.md

   let sortedArray = [-1, 1, 3, 5, 6]
   array[2]
   // 3
-  // so know need to look lower
+  // so no need to look lower
   // only need to look at indices 0 and 1

   let unsortedArray = [5, 6 -1, 1, 3]